jrletner/FE_Lectures/Lectures/NodeJS/11_10_25_Lecture/README.md

 ```

 ```
-- Update package.json with "dev"
+- Update package.json with "start" and "dev"

 "scripts": {
-    "test": "echo \"Error: no test specified\" && exit 1", "dev": "nodemon server.js"
+    "test": "echo \"Error: no test specified\" && exit 1", "start": "node server.js"
+    "dev": "nodemon server.js"
   },
 ```

 ```
-run your api with:  npm run dev
+run your api in prod with: npm start run your api in dev with:  npm run dev
 ```

 Port: all parts use `http://localhost:3000`.